benofbrown/darksouls/DSIII_Low_Death.md

 - **[Potential Danger]** Kill the jumping ghru.
 Grab the *Titanite Shard* near him, and the other *Titanite Shard* on the way up the hill.
 - Kill the ghru at the top of the stairs, and grab the *Purple Moss Clump* before extinguishing the flame.
 - Run to the *Keep Ruins* bonfire and rest.
+- Loop around to the right under the ramp for a *Titanite Shard*.
 - Go down the ramp and grab the *Undead Bone Shard* near the slugs, then go up the ladder.
 Go around the side of the building and kill the Crystal Lizard for a *Twinkling Titanite*.
 Go through the illusory wall to get the *Dreamchaser's Ashes*.
 - Take the lift up, but don't fight the Stray Demon.
 Instead go the other way, drop down and go around the side, killing the two Crystal Lizards there for two *Large Titanite Shards*.
 Also get the *Dragoncrest Shield* and start using it.
 - Take the lift back down, rest at the *Old Wolf of Farron* bonfire and warp to *Firelink Shrine*.